What Makes MAGES Game Design Courses Unique - MAGES

 What is Going to Help You Determine a Good Game Design Course?

-All courses/programs are made equal.
-When assessing a Game Design course, consider these must-haves:
+Not all game design programs are created equal.
+When assessing a Game Design Course in Singapore, consider these must-haves:

 → You should leave graduation with a demonstrable portfolio, not just a piece of paper.

-→ If you are not learning to use Unity and Unreal Engine, then you are learning outdated software.
-They are game and TV industry standard engines.
+→ If you are not learning Unity and Unreal Engine, then you are learning outdated software.
+These are industry-standard engines across game and TV production.

-→ The game industry in the US alone is worth $107.6 billion, and it is driven by the passion of thousands of professionals.
-Students want to learn from people who are currently shipping games.
+→ The game industry in the US alone is worth $107.6 billion, and it is driven by professionals with active projects.
+Students should learn from experts who are currently shipping games.

-In short, a program must relate to the billions of players who will play your designs or projects, not just a classroom project.
+In short, a program must prepare you for the billions of players who will experience your designs — not just for classroom exercises.

 How MAGES Fills These Gaps

-Additionally, consider that there are 3,430 active esports players in the US, which means the US is not just leading the world—it’s the only country at this point.
-Competitive gaming, live-service models, and interactive experiences are no longer just side projects—they’re a central part of the industry now.
+Additionally, consider that there are 3,430 active esports players in the US — proving that competitive gaming, live-service models, and interactive media are now at the heart of the industry.

 The Creative Advantage